szandara/rusted_pipe/README.md

 An example graph could be a pipeline for reading car plates in a vidoe feed, which could look like the following graph:

 <img src="docs/graph.png" width="500">

-In this example there are 4 nodes running at different speed (on an M1 Apple CPU)
-- A video producer running at 25 fps.
-- A car deep learning model running at ~0.5 fps.
-- An OCR tesseract model running at ~1 fps.
-- A result renderer thath collects video images and inference results and generates an output.

 Car detector and OCR can run in parallel as they work on the data independently but they produce at different speed.
 We can also run the sequential but the overall throughput would be slower.
 Finally the result could look like this depending on the synchronization strategy (more on this below).